UltraStar-Deluxe/format/spec.md

 >
 > Handling of application-specific headers has not been decided yet.

 The following sections describe the standardized headers that have been defined.
+If a syntax for a header is specified it applies to the `single-value`.
+If no syntax is specified any valid `single-value` is valid.
 Some headers are marked as deprecated or removed from a certain version onward.
 Implementations MUST continue to apply the defined semantics to a headers if it has been deprecated in the file format version indicated by the file.
 Implementations MUST NOT apply semantics to a header if a file indicates a version where the header has been removed.

 ### 3.1.
 Single-Valued and Multi-Valued Headers